Best Medical Management System

 Plans and Starting Costs

-All Philips Lifeline devices are paid for on a monthly basis; there are no discounts available for quarterly, semi-annual, or annual payment.
+All Philips Lifeline customers must pay for their devices on a month-to-month basis; there are no discounts available for quarterly, semi-annual, or annual payment.
 The systems range in price from $29.95 for the basic in-home system to $54.95 for a bundled option.

 All Philips Lifeline customers must pay for device installation.
 Users can choose between self-installation, which costs $19.95, and professional installation, which costs $99.
 Both installation options include shipping.
 All systems also carry an activation or device fee.

 Device Prices and Features

 The HomeSafe provides emergency protection in the home.
 The system includes a base station with a 48-hour backup battery and range of 500 feet and a wearable help button.
 The personal help button may be worn as a wristband or pendant and is shower-safe.
 The HomeSafe is available with both a landline and a cellular connection, but those who choose the cellular connection must pay an additional monthly fee.